 - 100g / 1 cup grated mature cheddar

-Preheat oven to 375°F. Add potatoes to a medium pot and over them with salted water.
+Preheat oven to 190℃/375°F. Add potatoes to a medium pot and cover them with salted water.
 Set pot over high heat and bring to a boil, then drop to a simmer.
 Cook potatoes until they are firm-tender, about 7 minutes.
-Drain potatoes and set aside.
+Drain potatoes and set aside./

-Reserving 3 tbsp of the bacon fat in that pan, increase to medium-high heat and add cabbage, onions, and garlic.
+Reserving 3 tbsp of the bacon fat in the pan, increase to medium-high heat and add the cabbage, onions, and garlic.

-Cook, stirring occasionally, and scraping up any browned bits on the bottom of the pan, until vegetables have wilted and begun to brown, about 15 minutes.
+Cook, stirring occasionally and scraping up any browned bits on the bottom of the pan until vegetables have wilted and started to brown, about 15 minutes.

 Add apple cider vinegar and deglaze the pan, stirring rapidly and scraping up any browned bits stuck to the bottom.